louisloio/TrueLayer_presspage/README.md

 > There's of course no absolute right or wrong when it comes to expressing yourself with typography, but Inter Dynamic Metrics provides guidelines for how to best use Inter.
 You simply provide the optical font size, and the tracking and line height is calculated for you.

-Today, as far as I know there are 3 fonts which is following this trend:
+Today, as far as I know there are 3 fonts which are reaching this level of performance:
 * [SF Pro] - Property of Apple Inc can't be used by any one else.
-* [Helevetica Now] - The most used font family you need to pay a licence to use it.
+* [Helevetica Now] - The most used font family.
+You need to pay a licence to use it.
 * [Inter]- Designed by [Rasmus Andersson] Figma Designer. the font is made for design systems and is Open source.

 ## Conclusion